mraghurao92/spring-custom-value-injector/README.md

 # Custom Spring Boot @InjectValue Annotation

-This project provides a custom implementation of the `@InjectValue` annotation in Spring Boot, allowing for enhanced configuration management and monitoring of properties.
-The `@InjectValue` annotation is designed to work similarly to the built-in `@Value` annotation but with additional features.
+This project provides a custom implementation of the `@InjectValue` annotation in Spring Boot, offering enhanced configuration management and property monitoring.
+The `@InjectValue` annotation functions similarly to the built-in `@Value` annotation but includes additional features.

 ## Features

-- **Custom Annotation**: Replace the standard `@Value` annotation with `@InjectValue` for enhanced functionality.
+- **Custom Annotation**: Replace the standard `@Value` annotation with `@InjectValue` for extended functionality.

-- **Monitoring**: A Spring Scheduler is included in the project that runs every hour to pull `@InjectValue` properties from all beans and logs their content.
-This monitoring feature helps keep track of property values, including expiration dates.
+- **Monitoring**: The project includes a Spring Scheduler that runs every hour to retrieve `@InjectValue` properties from all beans and log their content.
+This monitoring feature aids in tracking property values, including expiration dates.

 ## Usage

-To use the `@InjectValue` annotation in your Spring Boot project, follow these steps:
+To utilize the `@InjectValue` annotation in your Spring Boot project, follow these steps:

 1. Import the `InjectValue` annotation into your project.